 The Council will create a rationale for Gaelic Medium Education (GME) and Gaelic Learner Education (GLE) delivery.
 The Council will develop and incorporate a strategic vision to provide guidance regarding Gaelic curriculum offers across Highland, maximising the use of digital and technological opportunities available.

+1 GME

+Current practice This is a new initiative.

-With stakeholders, create a secondary GME rationale to illustrate the GME curriculum offer for both Broad General Education and Senior Phase in the Highland secondary sector.
+Actions required With stakeholders, create a secondary GME rationale to illustrate the GME curriculum offer for both Broad General Education and Senior Phase in the Highland secondary sector.